 The Student Organization for Activities Programming (S.O.A.P.) is a student-run organization responsible for providing activities and programs for the student body and the university community through educational, social, recreational, and cultural experiences.
-Chair positions are open to all students.
-Additional information is available in the Student Activities Office in Room 202 of the Student Center, or you may call 817-898-3611.
+Chair positions and committee membership are open to all students.
+Additional information is available in the Student Activities Office in Room 126 of the Student Center, or by calling 817-898-3611.